9 Types of Corporate Videos Businesses Need in 2026

 2. Product Demo Videos

-Product demo videos walk viewers through how your product works, focusing on features, benefits, and use cases.
-They’re especially popular with software, medical devices, and tech hardware.
+What it is: Product demo videos walk viewers through exactly how your product works, focusing on key features, benefits, and practical use cases.
+They are a staple for software (SaaS), medical devices, and tech hardware.

 Best for: